morse-simulator/morse/doc/morse/user/robots/segwayrmp400.rst

 ``Rigid Body`` physics, so that they can also have collisions with nearby objects.

+It has four differential drive wheels, with the pairs of wheels on each side always moving at the same speed.
+Since the wheels of this robot use the ``Rigid Body`` physics, it must be controlled with the :doc:`v_omega_diff_drive
+<../actuators/v_omega_diff_drive>` actuator.

 .. warning::
   Because of the physics constraints used in this robot, its wheels must NOT be children of the robot when the simulation is started.
 To properly include an